vivekj11/windows-server-disk-monitoring/README.md

 </br>

-# using cloudWatch agent and getting default metrics
+## Using cloudWatch agent and getting default metrics

 A list of all default metrics provided by cloudwatch agent can be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/metrics-collected-by-CloudWatch-agent.html).

 Installing cloudwatch agent in windows server--

-1. Login to the Windows server and put the below URL in browser to download the package..
+1. Login to the Windows server and put the below URL in browser to download the package.

         https://s3.amazonaws.com/amazoncloudwatch-agent/windows/amd64/latest/amazon-cloudwatch-agent.msi

-2. Once downlaoded, install it either by doublecliking on it ir using CMD/Powershell in admin mode.
+2. Once downloaded, install it either by double cliking on it or using CMD/Powershell in admin mode.

         msiexec /i amazon-cloudwatch-agent.msi

-3. Now its time to generate the config file.
+3. Now it's time to generate the config file.
 By default, Agent keeps the script files and config files at "C:\Program Files\Amazon\AmazonCloudWatchAgent".

     Go inside this folder and run below command from powershell to generate the config